 THE NEW WHITE’S COINMASTER GT

 Hearing some really good things about this detector, and from people I respect.
-It’s similiar to others in the Coinmaster line, but for whatever reason is getting good depth, and finding things in areas hunted heavily.
+It’s similar to others in the Coinmaster line, but for whatever reason is getting good depth, and finding things in areas hunted heavily.
 I know you are aware of my fondness for White’s machines, but you also know I talk and share information about many others brands and models here on Stout Standards.
 All I can tell you is that those who have tested this machine say it’s pretty damn good.

 Now I have to get my hands on one, and find out for myself.
 If you are interested in knowing more click here.